yszh8/chatc.github.io/_pages/about.md

 Research
 ======

 My research interests lie in AI, NLP, and LLMs.
-Specifically, I am interested in building Distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities.
-It involves two parts of research with diverse domains:
+Specifically, I am interested in building Distributional Multi-Agent LLM Systems for Work (AgentSociety4Work), using multi-agent systems to function as collaborative organizational entities to automate humans' work.
+It involves two parts of research in diverse domains:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**  (Agent x NLP)
+**Scalable, efficient, trustworthy, Collaborative Large Language Model Agent systems.**

-Fundamentally, I aim to explore how multiple language models can work together intelligently.
-My research focuses on the following questions:
+Fundamentally, I aim to explore how multiple language models can work together intelligently (Agent x NLP/LLM).
+For instance:

 1. How can we design mechanisms for efficient, accurate, and context-aware communication between LLMs?
 2. How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
 3. What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Make the Agent Systems work in real-world organizations with humans.**
+**Make the Agent and Agent Systems work in real-world organizations with humans.**

 I envision agents that can operate as effective members of human organizations, collaborating with people and other agents across domains.
 Key research directions include: